microsoft/lisa/pytest/DESIGN.md

 Other tools and shared logic should be implemented as necessary.
-A major area of concern is the automatic and package-manager agnostic installation of necessary tools, much of which has been implemented previously and can be integrated.
+A major area of concern is the automatic and package-manager agnostic installation of necessary tools, much of which has been implemented previously and can be reused.

 ### How are targets requested and managed?